 The real name of the author is not known.
-He is said to have lived in the state of Chu 楚 and used to wear a cap of pheasant (feathers?) which gave him his name.
+He is said to have lived in the regional state of Chu 楚 and used to wear a cap of pheasant (feathers?) which gave him his name.
 In fact the book contains a series of official titles typically used in the state of Chu.
-Master Pheasant Cap was also a teacher of Pang Nuan 龐煖, a general of the state of Zhao 趙, and served as advisor to several kings of the state of Zhao.
+Master Pheasant Cap was also a teacher of Pang Nuan 龐煖, a general of the state of Zhao 趙, and served as advisor to several kings of this regional state.
 He thus must have lived in the early 3rd cent.
 BCE.

 The text was apparently arranged in different chapters in ancient times.
-The transmitted version is that of the commentary by the Song period 宋 (960-1279) scholar Lu Xi 陸細, in 19 chapters in 3 juan "scrolls".
-Since the Qing period 清 (1644-1911) scholars are quite sure that the text is composed of two different sources, namely a Daoist text, and a military treatise called Pang Nuan by academicians, as, for instance, shown in Wu Shigong's 吳世拱 Heguanzi Wuzhu 鶴冠子吳注 from 1929.
+The transmitted version is that of the commentary by the Song-period 宋 (960-1279) scholar Lu Xi 陸細, in 19 chapters in 3 juan.
+Since the Qing period 清 (1644-1911), scholars are quite sure that the text is composed of two different sources, namely a Daoist text, and a military treatise called Pang Nuan.
+This argument was brought forward by Wu Shigong 吳世拱 Heguanzi Wuzhu 鶴冠子吳注 from 1929.

-The authenticity of the text was doubted by many scholars who believed Liu Zongyuan's 柳宗元 (Tang period 唐, 618-907) statement that the Heguanzi was a forgery.
-The Qing period scholar Yao Jiheng 姚際恒 still follows this tradition.
-Yet among the books discovered during the 1970s in the Former Han period 前漢 (206 BC-8 AD) tomb of Yinqueshan 銀雀山, Shandong, was no Heguanzi but many sentences in the discovered books showed that thoughts and theories very similar to that found in the Heguanzi were very widespread during the early Han period.
+The authenticity of the text was doubted by many scholars who believed Liu Zongyuan's 柳宗元 (773-819) statement that the Heguanzi was a forgery.
+The Qing-period scholar Yao Jiheng 姚際恒 (1647-1715) still followed this tradition.
+Yet among the books discovered during the 1970s in the Former-Han-period 前漢 (206 BC-8 AD) tomb of Yinqueshan 銀雀山, Shandong, was no Heguanzi text, but the discovered texts included many sentences showing that thoughts and theories very similar to that found in the Heguanzi were very widespread during the early Han period.
 Very characteristically for the so-called Huang-Lao thought is that it has it links virtually all fields of human activities and defines a relation between those field, which are united in an all-embracing cosmology.
-The book Heguanzi is therefore of enormeous importance for the study of the Huang-Lao religion of which we still do not know a lot.
+The book Heguanzi is therefore of enormous importance for the study of the Huang-Lao religion of which we still do not know a lot.

-The received Heguanzi is 3 juan "scrolls" long and includes between 16 and 19 chapters.
+The received Heguanzi is arranged in 3 fascicles and includes between 16 and 19 chapters.
 There are a lot of different editions and prints of the Heguanzi.
-It is included in the reprint series Shizi quanshu 十子全書, Zhuzi huihan 諸子彙函, Zishu baijia 子書百家, Sibu congkan 四部叢刊, Congshu jicheng chubian 叢書集成初編 and Siku quanshu 四庫全書.
+It is included in the series Shizi quanshu 十子全書, Zhuzi huihan 諸子彙函, Zishu baijia 子書百家, Sibu congkan 四部叢刊, Congshu jicheng chubian 叢書集成初編 and Siku quanshu 四庫全書.

 There is a translation into English by Carine Defoort (1997).
 The Pheasant Cap Master: a Rhetorical Reading.
 Albany: State Unversity of New York Press.